-300-Hour Advanced Yoga Teacher Training and Step 1 of Yoga Therapy Training Program Overview
+SCHYS 300-Hour Yoga Teacher Training and Step 1 of Yoga Therapy Training Program Overview

 Continue your journey with SCHYS' 300-Hour Advanced Yoga Teacher Training Program.
 This program is for teachers with a 200-hour certificate (or equivalent study and training) who want to delve further into the rich knowledge that yoga has to offer.
 Potential applicants must complete the self-paced online classes bridge program, and may begin the bridge program at any time prior to the start date of the program for which you are applying.

 We will take a deep dive into sequencing, western anatomy, the subtle body, pranayama, yogic philosophy, ayurveda, and more!
 Our Faculty will give you the tools to take your yoga off the mat and into the world.
 Because this program is grounded in yoga therapy as inspired by TKV Desikachar, the emphasis is on safety and healing the body, mind, and spirit.

 topics in our 300-hour yoga teacher training curriculum